-These three key elements are explained in more detail below; see also the overall view depicted in Figure 2.
+These three key elements are explained in more detail below; see also the overall view depicted in Fig. 1.
 The format was inspired by the use of interpretation mappings from logic to describe reduction relations between cognitive and neurological models in [22].
-Within logic (e.g., [28]) an interpretation mapping φ^ from one theory T_2 to another one T_1 usually is defined as

-- (1) a mapping φ^ from formulae F in the language of T_2 to formulae in the language of T_1 , - (2) fulfilling compositionality, and - (3) $T_2 \vdash F \Rightarrow T_1 \vdash \varphi^(F)$ for any formula F.

-The three key elements follow these criteria.
+Within logic (e.g., [28]) an interpretation mapping φ^ from one theory T_2 to another one T_1 usually is defined as a (1) a mapping φ^ from formulae F in the language of T_2 to formulae in the language of T_1 , fulfilling (2) compositionality, and (3) $T_2 \vdash F \Rightarrow T_1 \vdash \varphi^(F)$ for any formula F. The three key elements follow these criteria.

-2.1 Basic Ontology Mapping

-An interlevel relation for a property expressed as a basic concept (atom) in the ontology used for the level considered, can be defined by means of an ontology mapping of this concept on a concept in the ontology of the other level (criterion (1) of an interpretation mapping).
-For example, suppose at some level basic state property b_2 is given: it is warm.
-Moreover, suppose at a lower level state property b_1 is given: the molecules have a certain high level of movement.
-Then the fact that state property b_2 has an interlevel relation to state property b_1 can be defined by a basic ontology mapping φ :
+Basic Ontology Mapping An ontology mapping can be used to map a basic concept (atom) in the ontology used for the higher level to a concept in the ontology of the lower level (criterion (1) of an interpretation mapping).
+For example, suppose at some level basic state property b2 is given.
+Moreover, suppose at a lower level state property b_1 is given.
+Then by a basic ontology mapping φ property b_2 can be mapped onto b_1 , i.e., $\varphi(b_2) = b_1$.

-'''

-\varphi(b_2) = b_1

-'''

 When also b_1 is a basic concept in the ontology of its level, then this φ is just a mapping between basic concepts.
-Note that sometimes also general relations, for example between numbers or time points, are involved that do not belong to any particular level; they are assumed to be mapped onto themselves:
+Note that sometimes also general relations, for example between numbers or time points, are involved that do not belong to any particular level; they are assumed to be mapped onto themselves: $\varphi(T1 < T2) = T1 < T2$.

-'''

-\phi(T1 < T2) = T1 < T2

-'''

 It is also possible to define an ontology mapping by mapping basic concepts of one ontology to more complex expressions in the other ontology.
-For example, suppose b_1 is the complex property $\exists V \ [b_1(V) \& V \ge 0.3 \]$ where $b_1(V)$ is a basic concept at the lower level: the molecules have a level V_1 of movement.
-Then an interlevel relation can be defined as:
+For example, suppose b1 is the complex property $\exists V [b_1(V) \& V \ge 0.3]$ where $b_1(V)$ is a basic concept at the lower level.
+Then an interlevel relation can be defined as: $\varphi(b_2) = \exists V, [b_1(V) \& V \ge 0.3]$.
+A basic ontology mapping φ can be extended to more complex state properties in a compositional manner, based on rules as: $\phi(A \& B) = \phi(A) \& \phi(B), \phi(A \lor B) = \phi(A) \lor$ $\phi(B), \phi(A \Rightarrow B) = \phi(A) \Rightarrow \phi(B), and \phi(\neg A) = \neg \phi(A).$ at(γ , T1, a) in trace γ at time T1 state property a is true at(γ , T2, \neg b) in trace γ at time T2 state property b is not true

-'''

-\phi(b_2) = \exists V, [b_1(V) \& V \ge 0.3].

-'''

-A basic ontology mapping φ can be extended to more complex state properties in a compositional manner, based on rules as:

-'''

-\phi(A \& B) = \phi(A) \& \phi(B)

-\phi(A \lor B) = \phi(A) \lor \phi(B)

-\phi(A \Rightarrow B) = \phi(A) \Rightarrow \phi(B)

-\phi(\neg A) = \neg \phi(A)

-'''

-2.2 Dynamic Property Mapping

-For dynamic properties a sorted temporal predicate logic format is assumed with traces and state properties as first class citizens (e.g., [9], [16]).
-Basic atoms are represented as follows properties are (sorted) predicate logical expressions built on such atoms, where the state properties a are expressed as terms (reification; cf. [16]).
-To map dynamic properties a compositionality principle can be used.
+Dynamic Property Mapping For dynamic properties a sorted temporal predicate logic format is assumed with traces and state properties as first class citizens (e.g., [9], [16]).
+Basic atoms are represented as follows:

+When only one fixed trace γ is assumed, the notation can also be simplified to at(T1, a); however, then trace comparison properties (cf. [8], [9]) cannot be expressed.
+Dynamic properties are (sorted) predicate logical expressions built on such atoms, where the state properties a are expressed as terms (reification; cf. [16]).
+To map dynamic properties a compositionality principle is used.
 For example, a dynamic property such as the temporal relation from observation to (temporary) belief, can be mapped by compositionality on the temporal relation from sensor state to sensory representation, when an ontology mapping from state properties observation, resp. belief to sensor state resp. sensory representation is assumed.
-Suppose that state property a_2 , resp. b_2 , at some level has an interlevel relation to state property a_1 , resp. b_1 , at another level:
+In general an interlevel relation is defined by a mapping φ^ extending the ontology mapping φ as follows: